buildpacks/spec/buildpack.md

 - MUST set an exit status code as described in the [Buildpack Interface](#buildpack-interface) section.

 In order to make contributions to the Build Plan, a `/bin/detect` executable MUST write entries to `<plan>` in two sections: `requires` and `provides`.
-Each section MUST be a list of entries as described in the [Build Plan](#build-plan-toml) format section.
+Each section MUST be a list of entries formatted as described in the [Build Plan](#build-plan-toml) format section.

 For a given buildpack group,
-- If a required buildpack provides a dependency that is not required, the group MUST fail to detect.
+- If a required buildpack provides a dependency that is not required by the same buildpack or a subsequent buildpack, the group MUST fail to detect.
-- If a required buildpack requires a dependency that is not provided, the group MUST fail to detect.
+- If a required buildpack requires a dependency that is not provided by the same buildpack or a previous buildpack, the group MUST fail to detect.
-- If an optional buildpack provides a dependency that is not required, it MUST be excluded from the build phase and its requires and provides MUST be excluded from the build plan.
+- If an optional buildpack provides a dependency that is not required by the same buildpack or a subsequent buildpack, it MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
-- If an optional buildpack requires a dependency that is not provided, it MUST be excluded from the build phase and its requires and provides MUST be excluded from the build plan.
+- If an optional buildpack requires a dependency that is not provided by the same buildpack or a previous buildpack, it MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
 - Multiple buildpacks MAY require or provide the same dependency.

-#######
-- `/bin/build`'s build plan argument contains required dependencies that it provides.
-- `/bin/build` may refine its build plan to contain additional dependency metadata.
-- `/bin/build` may remove all entries for a dependency in its build plan to allow a subsequent buildpack to provide that dependency.
-#######

-The lifecycle MUST construct this map such that the top-level values from later buildpacks override the entire top-level values from earlier buildpacks.
-The lifecycle MUST NOT include any changes in this map that are contributed by optional buildpacks that returned non-zero exit statuses.
-The final Build Plan is the fully-merged map that includes the contributions of the final `/bin/detect` executable.

 The lifecycle MAY execute each `/bin/detect` within a group in parallel.
-Therefore, reading from `stdin` in `/bin/detect` MUST block until the previous `/bin/detect` finishes executing.

 The lifecycle MUST run `/bin/detect` for all buildpacks in a group in a container using common stack with a common set of mixins.
 The lifecycle MUST fail detection if any of those buildpacks does not list that stack in `buildpack.toml`.